merenlab/anvio/anvio/docs/programs/anvi-split.md

            -o OUTPUT
 {{ codestop }}

+You would get 3 new pairs of %(profile-db)s and %(contigs-db)s files, one for each bin, located in `OUTPUT/BIN_1/`, `OUTPUT/BIN_2/`, and `OUTPUT/BIN_3/`.

-Alternatively you can specify a bin name to limit the reported bins:
+Alternatively, you can specify a bin name to limit the reported bins:

 {{ codestart }}
 anvi-split -p %(profile-db)s \